Mana Iwabuchi: Senior

 Later that year in August, Iwabuchi participated in the 2018 Asian Games where she played a key role yet again, contributing 2 goals as Japan won their second-ever Asian Games gold medal.
-In the final on 31 August 2018, Japan scored a 90th-minute goal at the death to win 1–0 and crush China's hopes of winning a record fourth Asian Games women's football title.
+In the final on 31 August 2018, Japan scored a 90th-minute goal to win 1–0 and crush China's hopes of winning a record-breaking fourth Asian Games women's football title.